varanggoel/DebtWise/README.md

 ## Notes

-- The in-app Node AI services (Gemini/DeepSeek recommendations & chat) were removed and decoupled into the Streamlit analyzer, surfaced via the `/analyzer` iframe page.
+- The in-app AI services (Gemini/DeepSeek recommendations & chat) were removed and decoupled into the Streamlit analyzer, surfaced via the `/analyzer` iframe page.
 - Dashboard debt-trap alerts are generated server-side in `src/lib/alerts.ts` and served from `GET /api/alerts`.
-- The simulator payoff bug (freed minimum-payment rollover) is fixed in `src/lib/simulator.ts`.